 Tokyo got the best of you?
 In need of somewhere to relax in the big city?
 I’ve done the research to bring you the 5 best places to chill out or relax in Tokyo.
-Whether you’re a solo traveller or with a family, I’ll find somewhere for you!
+Whether you’re a solo traveler or with a family, I’ll find somewhere for you!

 How to have a relaxing holiday in Japan

 Other than surviving your flight to Japan, there are a couple of things you can to do make your time as calm as possible.

 Going on holiday in any country can be overwhelming, and Japan is certainly no different.

 Here are a couple of suggestions to help you stay chilled out during your trip:

 - Go for things that don’t require a lot of planning – All of the option on the list below are spots or places you could travel to at a moment notice.
 The trouble with places further away is that they’ll require more planning and having more moving parts.
 The more moving parts something has, the more things can go wrong.

 - Keep it simple – Focus on one activity at a time, don’t spend your entire stay planning your next day.
 Live in the moment and enjoy all that Japan has to offer.
 Sure, transport isn’t everyones favourite thing, but it sure as hell beats anything England has to offer!

 - Plan ahead – Yep, I know the last two points have told you not to do this.
 Instead of planning ahead when you’re in Japan, create a bucket list to make sure you haven’t missed anything you want to do.
 Then it’s just a case of fitting it into your schedule, and you won’t regret missing anything because you will have cherry picked the best of the best!

 Looking for relaxing Japanese parks in America?
 Click here to read that article!